-Ask any homeowner what type of grass they have, and they will likely look at you with a blank stare.
-Many homeowners have never thought this question through and thus have no idea what kind of grass is growing in their front and back yards.
+Many homeowners have no idea what kind of grass is growing in their front and back yards.
 This can make lawn care difficult, as not all grass requires the same type of care.
 Rather than trying lawn care processes at random, identify your grass first!
-It will save you time and trouble and get you a super lush lawn you can be proud of.

 The region of the country that you live in will give you your first clues as to your yard's particular grass type.
 The southern part of the United States is a perfect environment for you to grow grass referred to as warm-season grass.
-Those in the northern United States grow grass regarded as cold-season grass.
-If you are in the middle of the country, also known as the Transition Zone, it's quite likely that your lawn is made up of a variety of grass types.
+Those in the northern United States grow grass regarded as cool-season grass.
+If you are in the middle of the country, also known as the transition zone, it's quite likely that your lawn is made up of a variety of grass types.

-Now that you know that your lawn may grow grass that is warm-season, cold-season, or somewhere in between, you'll next need to test your soil's health.
+Now that you know that your lawn may be a grass that is warm-season or cool-season, you'll next need to test your soil's health.
+We recommend getting a lab-conducted soil test.
 A yard that does not have the right makeup of nutrients won't provide the kind of conditions your grass needs to grow healthy and green.

-The secret to growing the greenest grass in your neighborhood is macronutrients.
-For proper lawn care, the three most essential macronutrients are nitrogen, phosphorus, and potassium.
-These nutrients are referred to as NPK on lawn care products and within blogs like this one.
-The combination of these three lawn nutrients is what gives your lawn its beautiful green hue and lush quality.
+The three most essential macronutrients are nitrogen, phosphorus, and potassium.
+These nutrients are referred to as NPK on lawn care products.
+The combination of these three lawn nutrients can help your lawn thrive.

-Each macronutrient in the NPK combination does something specific to bring your lawn to its greenest potential.
+Each macronutrient in the combination does something specific to bring your lawn to its greenest potential.

 The most fundamental aspect of lawn care is consistently mowing your lawn.
-While you may be tempted to cut your grass super short, you should leave your grass slightly longer than you may expect.
-When left high enough, the grass can grow a healthier root system.
-The longer blades can provide shade to the lower parts of each stalk, which also trap and preserve moisture closer to the roots.
+While you may be tempted to cut your grass super short, you should leave your grass slightly longer than you may expect during high-stress seasons of extreme temperatures.
+The longer blades can provide shade to the lower parts of each plant, which also traps and preserves moisture closer to the roots.
+It also provides more leaf area for photosynthesis to occur.

 Regular mowing will keep your grass looking full and healthy.
 Weekly mowing is best if you live in an area of consistent rainfall, which can help you grow grass more quickly.
 In dryer parts of the country, you will not need to mow quite as frequently.